-The measure of trueness is usually expressed in terms of bias.
+1 The measure of trueness is usually expressed in terms of bias.

-Trueness has been referred to as "accuracy of the mean".
+2 Trueness has been referred to as "accuracy of the mean".
+This usage is not recommended.

 Bias: The difference between the expectation of the test results and an accepted reference value.